 Mass and Density:

-This overall mass and density is also what causes Earth to have a gravitational pull equivalent to 9.8 m/s² (32.18 ft/s2), which is defined as 1 g.
+This overall mass and density are also what causes Earth to have a gravitational pull equivalent to 9.8 m/s² (32.18 ft/s2), which is defined as 1 g.

 History of Study: